 Breastfeeding while I have fifth disease:

-People who have fifth disease can usually keep breastfeeding.
+Women who have fifth disease can usually keep breastfeeding.
 Talk with your healthcare providers about precautions when handling the baby, such as washing hands before touching and using a face mask.
-People who use a breast pump should disinfect all parts of the pump that come into contact with the milk after each use.
+Women who use a breast pump should disinfect all parts of the pump that come into contact with the milk after each use.
 Antibodies against parvovirus B19 have been found in breast milk.
-It has been suggested that these antibodies might pass immunity to the child that is breastfeeding.
+It has been suggested that these antibodies might pass some immunity to the child that is breastfeeding.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

 Please click here for references.